acheronfail/apptivator/README.md

 	- Set the application to appear on all spaces.
 This can be done by right-clicking on the icon in the dock and selecting -> `Options` -> `All Desktops` (see [#12](https://github.com/acheronfail/apptivator/issues/12#issuecomment-370787813) for a discussion and ways to automate this).
 * **Activating my app always moves my computer to another space**
 	- This behaviour can be adjusted by going to `System Preferences` -> `Mission Control` -> and enabling/disabling the checkbox: `When switching to an application, switch to a Space with open windows for the application`
+* **Apptivator doesn't run my executable/script**
+	- Ensure that the file has execute permissions!
+Run `chmod +x path/to/file` to be sure.

 ## Developing